UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-01/text.md

 	5) ZSH ()
 	6) FISH (Friendly Interactive Shell)

-To display the shells installed in OS:
+To display the shells installed in OS:-
 ------------------------------------
 command:
 --------